rlabausa/slackmoji-scraper/README.md

 # slackmoji-scraper
 This is a simple program that automates the process of downloading all emojis from https://slackmojis.com/.

+## Running Locally
-To run the program, install the required packages.
+Clone the repo and install the required dependencies.
 This can be done by running the following command from the root of the project directory:
 ```Bash
 pip3 install -r requirements.txt
 ```